Skip to main content

 null

-SCD type 2 supports specifying a subset of output columns to generate history on those columns only; changes to other columns are updated in-place rather than generating new history records.
+An SCD type 2 query can also specify a subset of output columns to be tracked for history in the target table.
+Changes to other columns are updated in place rather than generating new history records.
+The following example demonstrates excluding the city column from tracking:

 The following example demonstrates using track history with SCD type 2: